contentful/rich-text-renderer-java/html/README.md

 final String html = processor.process(context, node);
 ```

 The `html` variable now contains the html representation of the node.
+Please bear in mind that rich text will be escaped in the output `html`.

 Adding Custom Renderers
 -----------------------